 Since you are reading this you must at least be considering Aikido.
 The best way to find out what Aikido – Self Defence is all about is to come to try it out yourself, or at the very least, come watch a session in progress.
 All visitors are welcome, without being obliged to participate, even mid-way through the session.

-Beginners are always welcome: the sessions for the first weeks are FREE, in order for you to experience Aikido and to ensure that this school meets your training needs.
+Beginners are always welcome: the first two sessions are FREE, in order for you to experience Aikido and to ensure that this school meets your training needs.

 Adults’ classes are open to all Aikido students of any grade starting from the age of 16.